150th Infantry: 2nd Battalion

 The battalion was transferred from Mesopotamia to India in June 1918 and joined the Rawalpindi Additional Brigade in the 2nd (Rawalpindi) Division where it remained in until the end of the First World War.
-In May 1919, it mobilized with the 45th Indian Brigade, 16th Indian Division and took part in the Third Anglo-Afghan War.
+In May 1919, it mobilized with the 45th (Jullundur) Brigade, 16th Indian Division and took part in the Third Anglo-Afghan War.
 The battalion was disbanded on 15 June 1921.

 3rd Battalion

 The 3rd Battalion was formed in Mesopotamia in May 1918 by the transfer of complete companies from: